-They must have these privileges in addition to the standard Oracle Data Pump privileges.
+This type of user must have Database Vault privileges in addition to the standard Oracle Data Pump privileges.
 If these users want to perform Oracle Data Pump transportable tablespace operations, then they must have special authorization.
-You can check a user's authorizations for using Data Pump in an Oracle Database Vault environment by querying the DBA_DV_DATAPUMP_AUTH data dictionary view.
+You

 - Oracle Database Utilities for detailed information about Oracle Data Pump - Oracle Database Administrator's Guide for more information about transportable tablespaces - DBA_DV_DATAPUMP_AUTH View